bzigterman/bzigterman.github.io/projects/weather.md

 - 16°
 - Clear
 - 78% humidity
-- 12 mph wind
+- 11 mph wind
 - 10% cloud cover
-- 31 AQI 🟩
+- 30 AQI 🟩
-- 0.01 inches of rain and 0.06 inches of snow in the past 24 hours
+- 0.06 inches of snow in the past 24 hours
-- 2.65 inches of snow and 0.16 inches of rain expected in the next 48 hours
+- 2.79 inches of snow and 0.17 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>